-Hemmersbach Rhino Force is collaborating with the Greater Kruger Environmental Protection Foundation with whom we work closely to reach the best outcomes for the wildlife, nature and people in the areas covered.
+Hemmersbach Rhino Force is collaborating with the Associated Private Nature Reserves (APNR) with whom we work closely to reach the best outcomes for the wildlife, nature and people in the areas covered.

 All Hemmersbach Rhino Force squads are equipped with special surveillance systems like infrared and night vision cameras providing superior and immersive 360 degree views, head mounted night vision monoculars and infrared headlights allowing our squads to drive covertly at night.
-The surveillance systems from each vehicle continually feed back footage to the base in real time thus allowing us to re-evaluate our procedures with incoming information additionally each squad member’s personal radio is tracked via GPS; this and our intelligence operations enables us to coordinate the squads and prepare them for ambushes to successfully detain people illegally entering the park.
+The surveillance systems from each vehicle continually feed back footage to the base in real time thus allowing us to re-evaluate our procedures with incoming information additionally each squad member and his actions is tracked and filmed; this and our intelligence operations enables us to coordinate the squads and prepare them for ambushes to successfully detain people illegally entering the park.
 The equipment allows for proactive operations, rather than reactive, which makes us unique and separates us from most conservation armies.
 Using this approach makes us significantly more effective as reactive responses are often, sadly, too late for the wildlife.

 As of early 2017, Hemmersbach Rhino Force and Zimbabwe National Parks jointly began anti-poaching activities in the Lower Zambezi Valley, Zimbabwe.
-Our headquarters is based on the Zambezi River and coordination of the teams during ambush and detainment operations is managed from this base.
-We have a base camp from which we will have two boat squads, a plane squad and a vehicle squad operating and we have geo-mapped the area within which we operate to build intelligence and gain full understanding of the challenges ahead.
+Our command centre is based by the Zambezi River and team coordination during ambush and detainment operations is managed from there.
+We have several camps from which we operate boat, plane and vehicle squads.

 Furthermore, we also support the national park staff and the local community by improving their living and working conditions and supporting law enforcement.
 Currently our focus is on restoring and equipping the Karl Pisec School in Marongora and supporting the intiatives of Chief Chundu, chief of the Hurungwe area.

-We are equipping the area with surveillance technology which can detect illegal individuals crossing the nation’s border and will allow us to deploy our boat squad immediately, if not already on patrol.
+We have equipped the area with high-end surveillance technology which can detect illegal individuals crossing the nation’s border and allow us to deploy our boat squads immediately, if not already on patrol.

-Our plane squad with its superior view is electronically linked to our command centre making it a key factor in deploying and informing our ground squads with real-time updates to make us the most effective conservation unit in Southern Africa.
+Our plane squad is fitted with modern sensors and electronically linked to our command centre, making it a key factor in deploying and informing our ground squads with real-time updates to make us the most effective conservation unit in Southern Africa.